spacetelescope/jwst/docs/jwst/reset/description.rst

-For multiple integration data, the reset anomaly also varies in amplitude for the first few integrations before settling down to a relatively constant correction for integrations greater than second for full array data.
+For multiple integration data, the reset anomaly also varies in amplitude for the first few integrations before settling down to a relatively constant correction for integrations greater than the second integration for full array data.
 Because of the shorter readout time, the subarray data requires a few more integrations before the effect is relatively stable from integration to integration.